mephas/helppage/funs.md

 <img src="/images/name.png" width="50%">

-- One line is for one name
+- One line is used to input one name

 - Missing name may cause some error in the result